 Does your child have an immune system problem?
 A child with a suppressed immune system should not get certain (live) vaccines.
 A suppressed immune system can be caused by diseases such as AIDS, leukemia, or cancer, or by medical treatments such as steroids, chemotherapy, or radiation.
 Your doctor, nurse, or other provider will be able to help you answer any questions.

 Read the Vaccine Information Statement (VIS) for the vaccine(s) your child is set to receive.
 These sheets explain both the benefits and risks of a vaccine.
-There is a VIS for every vaccine, and many are available in languages other than English.
+There is a VIS for almost every vaccine routinely administered to children, and many are available in languages other than English.
 Health care providers are required by law to provide them. .

 For more detailed information, you may also want to review the FDA-approved labeling for each vaccine.
 You can find them on the Vaccine Approvals page.